Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2/README.md

 1. In the /MyWarmup directory create a folder called practiceModules.

+1. You will be doing command line work in this folder.
+You can get there in VS code by right clickign the folder and choosing Open in Terminal.

 1. In practiceModules, create an index.html file which contains
 ``` <script src="bundle.js"></script> ```